The last few weeks we’ve been posting the amazing work of Ladislav Sutnar.

 Sutnar later organized two New York gallery exhibitions of his nudes, In Pursuit of Venus (1966) and Venus: Joy-Art (1969).

-The Venus series were shown in a few New York galleries between 1966 and ’69 and at the Art Directors Club in 1975.
+The Venus series was shown in a few New York galleries between 1966 and ’69 and at the Art Directors Club in 1975.

 This series of flat, brightly colored canvases, somewhat resembling Saul Bass’s expressionist movie graphics wed to elements of Pop Art, “offers my personal comments on the old times and the shapely disrobing ladies who were so essential a part of the strip street scenery,” Sutnar wrote.

-The accented silhouette with its emphasis on the simplified form of the figure in action together with the contrast of the flat, unshaded colors laid out one next to another were the visual techniques he borrowed from his graphic design and used to make dramatic impressions.
+The accented silhouette, emphasizing the simplified form of the figure in action and the contrast of the flat, unshaded colors laid out one next to another, were the visual techniques he borrowed from his graphic design and used to make dramatic impressions.
 His visual shorthand resulted in bold, simple patterns.

 The term “posters without words” refers to Sutnar’s distinct poster-like design that characterizes the individual prints of this series.

-You can see by his sketches for the series that he was meticulous with each design.
+His sketches for the series show that he was meticulous with each design.

 “In these disturbed times of cool and alienated society, if the paintings can inject the feeling, the mission is accomplished.”